Tart and sweet rhubarb muffins with sour cream are a delicious way to use up the spring harvest and share with those you love!

 Want to switch it up a little?
 Try these additions:

-The baked muffins freeze beautifully.
+This is a good recipe to freeze because of the natural moistness.
 And as rhubarb tends to be plentiful make a double batch and freeze some.

-Simply place the baked muffins into an airtight bag or container.
-Thaw as needed, use up within 6 months for best flavor (and before freezer burn).
+Simply place the baked and cooled muffins into an airtight bag or container.
+For best results, use up within 6 months for best flavor (and before freezer burn).

 Rhubarb Muffins